jwodder/ghreq/README.rst

 ``session``
     A pre-configured ``requests.Session`` instance to use for making requests.
-    If no session is supplied, ``GitHub`` instantiates a new session and sets the following request headers on it.
+    If no session is supplied, ``Client`` instantiates a new session and sets the following request headers on it.
 (These headers are not set on sessions passed to the constructor.)